My humble prostrations at the feet of the grand Datta Tradition and the glorious gothra of Sage Bharadwaja to which I am lucky to belong.

 While I was wandering further north from Kumaon, I stopped for a meal at a small way-side hut owned by a farmer.
 He had a tiny farmland.
 He grew seasonal crops there.
 He took care of his wife and a son with his income.
 He also served refreshments to the stray wanderers who traversed through the village path in front of his house, for a reasonable cost.
 There were no restaurants anywhere close by that place.
 Thus, that afternoon, I became his guest.

 He was a selfless man and always served fresh food.
-When I told him that I am a wandering monk and I would like to have some food, he asked me to sit on a cot which he had kept outside his hut and went inside.
+When I told him that I was a wandering monk and I would like to have some food, he asked me to sit on a cot which he had kept outside his hut and went inside.
 I heard him conveying the arrival of a customer and also that he is a monk from whom money cannot be collected, to his wife.
 Then I heard his wife asking him if it is fine to give me the remnants (left-over) of their lunch since it is charity.
-He objected to her idea and insisted that to monks and saints’ old food should never be offered.
+He objected to her idea and insisted that old food should never be offered to monks and saints.
 The obedient wife silently went out of the house to the nearby well to fetch water for cooking.
 I sat observing the last rays of the setting sun casting a golden halo over the forest.
 It was a clear afternoon.